‘One Piece’ Chapter 952 Delayed, New Release Date Revealed

 Aside from the continuation of the battle between Emperor Big Mom and Emperor Kaido, One Piece Chapter 952 is also expected to reveal what will happen to Heart Pirates captain Trafalgar D. Water Law.
 To save the lives of his crewmates, Law agreed to become the prisoner of Beast Pirates headliners Basil Hawkins and X Drake.
 The latest chapter of One Piece showed Hawkins torturing Law with the hope that he would reveal all the information about their plan to take down Emperor Kaido and the Beast Pirates.

 One Piece Chapter 952 could also show what happened to Straw Hat Pirates captain Monkey D. Luffy and their allies after they freed all the prisoners at the Prisoner’s Mine.
-After Kozuki Momonosuke showed himself, most of the prisoners who want to avenge Lord Oden have decided to join the Straw Hat Pirates alliance in the upcoming war against Emperor Kaido and the Beast Pirates.
+After Kozuki Momonosuke showed himself, most of the prisoners who wanted to avenge Lord Oden have decided to join the Straw Hat Pirates alliance in the upcoming war against Emperor Kaido and the Beast Pirates.